Path Connection Tool

 Click and drag the handle downward (or upward) to create a curved segment.
 The Control Point Handle may be moved in any direction; however, for this example, it is moved downward below the figure.

 Example 3: Segment to Cubic

 A Path Connection Line can also be routed differently by converting the line to a cubic segment.
 This example will use the same original figures as shown previously and will display how to convert the current connection line to a quadratic segment for path routing.

-Perform an extended Press on the connection line and then select Segment to Cubic from the menu.
+Perform a Right Click (Control/Click) on the connection line and then select Segment to Cubic from the menu.

 Two Control Point Handles (Green) will appear within the connection line.

 Click and drag in any direction on the left handle to change the position of the Path Connection Line.
 In this example, both handles are dragged downward.

 Then do the same for the right handle to finish routing the connection line around a figure within a drawing.